Death (proto-punk band): Formation (1964–1975)

-Album recording and dissolution
+Album recording and dissolution (1975–1977)

-In 1975, Death recorded seven songs written by David and Bobby at Detroit's United Sound Studios with engineer Jim Vitt.
+On February 18, 1975, Death recorded seven songs written by David and Bobby at Detroit's United Sound Systems with engineer Jim Vitti.
 According to the Hackney family, Columbia Records president Clive Davis funded the recording sessions but implored the band to change its name to something more commercially palatable.
 When the Hackneys refused, Davis ceased his support.
 Bobby and Dannis were tentative about this decision, ultimately prioritizing the brotherly relationship.
 The band only recorded seven songs instead of the planned dozen.
 The following year they self-released a single taken from these sessions on their label Tryangle Records.
 The single "Politicians in My Eyes" b/w "Keep On Knocking" saw a run of only 500 copies.

 The Hackney brothers ended the band in 1977.
 The brothers then moved to Burlington, Vermont, and released two albums of gospel rock as The 4th Movement in the early 1980s.
 David moved back to Detroit in 1982 and died of lung cancer in 2000.
 Bobby and Dannis still reside in Vermont and lead the reggae band Lambsbread.
 Dannis is currently the drummer for the Vermont-based rock/funk band The Aerolites.